 (4) The University Police may pursue violators off campus to make traffic stops, including arrests, and may assist, or request the assistance of, law enforcement officers from other jurisdictions regarding enforcement of the traffic and vehicle use regulations contained in these regulations.

 (5) The University does not assume any responsibility for damage to vehicles or their contents while they are operated on University property.

-Authority: Resolution of the Board of Governors dated January 7, 2003

-Florida Statutes 1001.74(35) and 1006.66

-History-New 10-20-05, Formerly 5.1001, 6C9-10.001.